Support

 Crash logs are essential for diagnosing and troubleshooting system issues, helping IT professionals and system administrators identify the root cause of problems such as blue screen of death (BSOD) errors, application crashes, or unexpected reboots.
 By analyzing these logs, users can pinpoint hardware or software issues, isolate malfunctioning components, and take corrective measures to prevent future crashes, ensuring system stability and performance.
 This article elaborates on the different ways of checking crash logs in Windows 11 and 10.

-How to check crash logs in Windows 10 and 11
+How to view and access Windows crash logs in Windows 10 and 11?

 This section elaborates on the ways to troubleshoot a Windows device or application crash using the Event Viewer, the command-line interface, and crash dumps.